Last updated April 16, 2025.

 Many furniture suppliers are happy to offer one-on-one support, and have customer relations representatives happy to help you find the best fit for your budget.
 If you’re in desperate need of back support, stat, check out this list of ergonomic chairs under $300.

 OK, this one isn’t exactly inside the office, but stick with us anyway.
 In the corporate world, company retreats and fly-outs are a great way to get employees on different teams to break out of their comfort zones, solve problems in new and innovative ways, and build camaraderie.
-While the idea of whisking away the entire team to a picturesque locale for brainstorming and bonding might sound like the ultimate perk, the costs can quickly spiral into a budgetary black hole.
+While the idea of whisking away the entire team to a picturesque locale for brainstorming and bonding might sound like the ultimate perk, the operating expenses can quickly spiral into a budgetary black hole.
 From securing a venue that accommodates both work and leisure to flights, meals, transportation, and team-building activities, the expenses stack up.
 For instance, flying out a mid-sized team for a weekend retreat could easily run into tens of thousands of dollars, especially if international travel is involved.

 Why stop there: with a typical three-day domestic business trip costing around $1,000 per employee, companies are rethinking their vendor meetings and conference plans, finding more cost-effective ways to build networks and understand client challenges.